Events that fire on a page with a Webix-based application fall into three groups:

 Data scheme allows changing the default pattern of data handling within the component.

-For instance, the function specified in its $init key will run each time when data is loaded/reloaded to the component and when the add method is called.
+For instance, the function specified in its $init key will run each time when the data are loaded/reloaded to the component and when the add method is called.

 webix.ui({